All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I take BCAAs or other supplements to protect muscle on semaglutide?

-If you are meeting your total protein goals, BCAA supplements are unnecessary because whole protein sources already contain all essential amino acids.
-However, creatine monohydrate (3 to 5 grams daily) has strong evidence for supporting muscle mass and strength.
+If you're meeting your total protein goals, BCAA supplements are unnecessary because whole protein sources already contain all important amino acids.
+But creatine monohydrate (3 to 5 grams daily) has strong evidence for supporting muscle mass and strength.
 A daily multivitamin can also help cover any micronutrient gaps caused by reduced food intake.

 Related Articles